Log in links for this page

 Step 3: Study for the Learner’s Permit Exam

-Once you’ve made an appointment for a learner’s permit, you need to take the permit exam.
-This exam will allow you to prove your knowledge of Massachusetts driving laws to ensure that you can drive safely
+At your appointment for a learner’s permit or online after your appointment, you need to take the learner’s permit exam.
+This exam will allow you to prove your knowledge of Massachusetts driving laws to ensure that you can drive safely.

 While you wait for your appointment day, make time to study for the learner’s permit exam, which is available in 35 languages.
 For more information, read the Driver’s Manual and take a practice exam.